Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Lukla

 On the final day of our adventure, we will take a flight from Lukla back to Kathmandu or Manthali.
-The flight to Kathmandu will take around 40 minutes, while the one to Manthali will only take about 20 minutes.
-As we fly back, we will be treated to spectacular aerial views of the Everest region, including the peaks we have seen up close during our trek.
+The flight to Kathmandu will take approximately 40 minutes, while the one to Manthali will take around 20 minutes.
+However, it requires an additional 4–5 hours’ drive to Kathmandu.
+As we fly back, we will be able to witness the beauty of Everest region for one last time through a bird’s gaze.
+Upon reaching Kathmandu, we’ll drop you off at your hotel, where you’ll stay overnight.
 This marks the end of our Everest Base Camp trek, a truly unforgettable adventure.

 Flight Time:

-40 min (Lukla to Kathmandu), 20 min (Lukla to Manthali)
+40 min (Lukla–Ktm), 20 min (Lukla–Manthali)

 1,400 m (4,593 ft)